yuanxie-geophysics/yuanxie-geophysics.github.io/_pages/about.md

 # 🔥 News
 - *2024.11*: &nbsp; Successfully defended my PhD dissertation!
-- *2024.09*: &nbsp; Honored to invited as a keynote speaker in Workshop on Tectonics and Geophysics in the east part of Tibetan Plateau, Huanggang, China.
+- *2024.09*: &nbsp; Honored to be invited as a keynote speaker in Workshop on Tectonics and Geophysics in the east part of Tibetan Plateau.
 - *2024.06*: &nbsp; Our work on the formation of the Tibetan Plateau is accepted in Nature Geoscience!
 - *2024.06*: &nbsp; Honored to give an invited talk at China Earthquake Administration!
 - *2023.11*: &nbsp; Honored to present at GFD seminar in ETH Zürich!